 - Edit or alter the images in any way, including cropping and filters.

 - Claim the work as your own.

 When you grant a client commercial rights to your photos you are saying it is ok for them to use the images as a means of monetary gain in ads, marketing, promotions etc. of various causes/projects/campaigns.
 You are allowing others to use your work as a way to promote their work.
 This should be given a time limit so pictures that you take cannot be used forever.
 Perhaps 1-2 years.

 Social rights of a photo allows clients to use the photos on social media, but if the editor from some upscale magazine approaches you and wants to feature your beautiful sunset profile picture with your husband in their summer issue you must say no because you do not own the rights to sell that photo to a third party.

 So photographers stay vigilant.
 Do your research.
 Protect who you are.
-The more serious you take yourself and your passion, the more serious others will take you and the less likely it will be for you to see your hard work being used by someone else without credit to you.
+The more serious you take yourself and your passion, the more others will respect you.